adamczapla/adamczapla.github.io/_posts/2025-01-31-compile-time-programming-in-c++new-possibilities-with-c++20-and-c++23.md

 ## Challenge: Using `std::string` as `constexpr`

-Every call to a `constexpr` or `consteval` function from a non-`constexpr` context requires all function arguments to be literal types, meaning their values must be known at compile time.
+Every call to a `constexpr` or `consteval` function from a non-`constexpr` context requires all function arguments to be `literal types`[^1], meaning their values must be known at compile time.

 However, `std::string` is not a literal type, even though it has `constexpr` constructors since `C++20` and can be used in a `constexpr` context at compile time.